hl7ch/ch-lab-report/input/pagecontent/profiles.md

 This profile constrains the ChLabObservationResultsLaboratory profile to represent single test results for the HL7 Swiss project.
 The profile enables only value[x] and component elements, hasMemer elements are not allowed.

 * [CH LAB Observation Results: Blood Group](StructureDefinition-ch-lab-observation-blood-group.html)
 Profile to report Blood Group and RhD data.
-In addition to the code element valuesets delivered from EU Laboratory we have added 3 supplement value sets: CH LAB BloodGroup Antibody Screen Test Result, CH LAB BloodGroup Antibody Result, CH LAB BloodGroup Immunohematology Tests.
+In addition to the code element valuesets delivered from EU Laboratory we have added 3 supplement value sets: CH LAB-Report BloodGroup Antibody Screen Test Result, CH LAB-Report BloodGroup Antibody Result, CH LAB-Report BloodGroup Immunohematology Tests.
 These value sets have a candidate binding, i.e. they are candidates to substitute general value sets in some defined situations.

 #### Panels for automated blood cell count